abinit/abinit/doc/mkdocs-tutorials/ffield.md

 E = -0.0001

     cartesian forces (hartree/bohr) at end:
         1     -0.00020651242444    -0.00020651242444    -0.00020651242444
         2      0.00020651242444     0.00020651242444     0.00020651242444

-In a finite electric field, the force on atom A in direction i can be written as :
+In a finite electric field, the force on atom A in direction i can be written as:

     F_Ai = Z*_A,ii * E + \Omega_0 dchi/dtau E^2

 The value for positive and negative fields above are nearly the same, showing that the quadratic term is almost negligible.
 This clearly appears in the